xxfoundation/elixxir-docs/cmix.md

 ## Anonymity Considerations

+* The design of the Auth protocol avoids leaking identity keys on the communications channel in plaintext.

-* Don't leak identities to non-recipients.
+* The design of the message storage and retrieval deliberately avoids leaking identities to non-recipients.
 Using deterministic message fingerprints to tag messages and avoid trial decryption.

 ## Citations